mohsenasadi501/DataStructureAlgorithm/README.md

 # 1:

-In the first part of this document Learning:
+In the first part of this document you would Learn:

 1. **Big O Notation**